ShMcK/coderoad-react-tutorial-starter/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# CodeRoad Tutorial React Starter

+This project is a working starter boilerplate for a React based CodeRoad tutorial.

+See [instructions for reverting back](#Revert-to-Create-React-App) to its original [Create React App](https://github.com/facebook/create-react-app) template.

 ## Available Scripts